Skip to content

 return "OK"

-The order of decorators matters: user-defined decorators must be applied before the route decorator (before @get in the example above).
+User-defined decorators must be applied before the route decorator (in the example above, before @get).

 Define a wrapper compatible with synchronous and asynchronous functions